Detection and Mitigation of Byzantine Attacks in Distributed Training: Defense Strategies in Aspis and Aspis+

-If the attack ATT-2 is used on Aspis, upon the formation of $\mathbf{G}$, we know that a worker $U_j$ will be flagged as adversarial if $deg(U_j) < K - q -1$.
+Let $D_i$ denote the set of disagreement workers for adversary $A_i, i = 1,2,\dots, q$, where $D_i$ can contain members from $A$ and from $H$.
+If the attack ATT-2 is used on Aspis, upon the formation of $\mathbf{G}$ we know that a worker $U_j$ will be flagged as adversarial if $deg(U_j) < K - q -1$.
 Therefore to avoid detection, a \emph{necessary} condition is that $|D_j|\leq q$.
-We now upper bound the number of files that can be corrupted under any possible strategy employed by the adversaries.
-Note that according to Algorithm \ref{alg:main_algorithm}, we resort to robust aggregation in case of more than one maximum clique in $\mathbf{G}$.
-In this scenario, a gradient can only be corrupted if a majority of the assigned workers computing it are adversarial and agree on a wrong value.